patrickocoffeyo/distill/README.md

 #Distill
-Distill is a Drupal module that enables modules to extract and format data contained in Drupal entities.
+Distill is a Drupal module that enables other modules to extract and format data from Drupal entities.
 It provides a simple class structure for defining formatting schemas.

-##What Is Distill?
+##How does Distill Work?
 Distill contains 2 classes; a processor class that contains sensible defaults for extracting field values by field type, and field name, and a distillation class that takes an entity, and a list of fields that should be returns, executes the processor formatter methods, and returns an array of data.

 ###EntityDistill